NukolLodda/Flopcraft/README.md

 I am aware that some of you wants me to add specific things into Modussy and for items, blocks, entities/mobs, and structures, I will try to get to them as soon as I can.
 However, since I have other projects I'm making at the moment along with the fact that Modussy's complexity has a tendency to require tons of debugging, it will take me a bit.
-However, I will MOT be taking EVERY request thrown my way which I'd do if the request in question is too complicated for someone my level or that it just doesn't feel right in Modussy.
+However, I will NOT be taking EVERY request thrown my way which I'd do if the request in question is too complicated for someone my level or that it just doesn't feel right in Modussy.

 I will however, not be taking any requests for porting Modussy to other versions of Minecraft since